Easy Ricotta Gnocchi Recipe from Scratch

-In a large bowl, we combine lemon zest, parmesan cheese, an egg and ricotta cheese with flour.
-After 20 to 30 strokes of a spoon, the dough is done!
+To prepare ricotta gnocchi, we combine lemon zest, parmesan cheese, an egg, and ricotta cheese with flour in a large bowl.
+The dough comes together beautifully with 20 to 30 strokes of a spoon!

-From here, you can make gnocchi straight away or freeze for later.
-Since it’s the two of us, we usually make half the batch and freeze the rest for another day.
+Once you reach this stage, you can prepare the gnocchi immediately or freeze them for future use.
+Since there are two of us, we often make half of the batch and reserve the remaining portion for another night.

-To cook gnocchi, bring a pot of salted water to a boil then cook (just like pasta) for 2 to 3 minutes.
-You know they are done when the gnocchi float to the top.
+To cook the gnocchi, bring a pot of salted water to a rolling boil and cook them for approximately 2 to 3 minutes.
+You’ll know they are ready when the gnocchi floats to the surface.

-There are lots of ways to serve ricotta gnocchi.
-It’s excellent plain tossed with a little olive oil, parmesan cheese, and herbs.
-Our favorite way to serve it is to add a buttery crust and toss with a light marinara sauce.
+There are numerous ways to enjoy ricotta gnocchi.
+It’s lovely when lightly tossed with olive oil, parmesan cheese, and fine herbs like basil or chives.
+However, our favorite is to go a step further and add a buttery crust, then toss the toasted pillowy gnocchi with marinara sauce.

 Make Ahead: How to Freeze Gnocchi